HAF Programme

 07921 452005

-We are also seeking expressions from activity providers only (to be placed as an activity within sessions), classed as enrichment activities, to support our HAF programme, but who don’t want to lead their own programmes.
+We are also seeking expression of interests from providers only (to be placed as activity within sessions) to support our HAF programme, for providers who can provide activity but who don’t wish to lead a programme.

-Deadline for submitting ALL expressions is by 5pm on Wednesday 8th May.
+Deadline for submitting an expression of interest is by 5pm on Monday 7th October 2024.

-EOI applications will be reviewed and access on a number of criteria-
+EOI applications will be reviewed and access on several criteria-

 Compliance Checks